thunderdust/Solaris/catalog.md

 3. Utilize report function of Solaris to meet manager's needs for sales performance evaluation: Individual sales person can be targeted easily with a single operation of search (by name / company identity number).
 His sales amount will be calculated dynamically and shown upon the search request.
 Manager can view the performance of this person in a second.
 This is much faster than manually looking up for his records and sum them up, and therefore ensures the up-to-date sales performance evaluation as well.

 ### [User B]

 Post/Position:
-Sales Managers

-IT literacy:
-Limited knowledge about IT; Capable of using web applications

-Frequency of using the software:
-Daily

-Purpose of using the software:

-1. Analyze market
-2. Manage product promotions.

-Situation of using the software:

-1. Marketing executives need to analyse the sales performances, and combine the analysis with their observations about the marketing trends to come up with new marketing decisions for the future business growth of the company.

-2. When there is a need to discard some products due to bad sales performance or vanishing market demands, marketing executives need to remove the product from the 'laptop library'.
-Similarly, when they make a decision to introduce new products based on marketing analysis, they need to add the target laptop into the library as well.

-3. Sometimes the sales for some products do not perform well.
-Launching a promotion for these products can stimulate the sales, which is the job of marketing executives.

-Describe what user expects.

-1. Easy access to up-to-date sales reports

-    For marketing executives, the marketing analysis would be very difficult to proceed if they do not have an easy access to the updated sales performances report whenever they want.
-Hence the accessibility to sales report becomes a bottleneck to restrict marketing executives' job, which is exactly what happens in a typical cooperation between marketing executives and report producers.
-They wish to have an easier, faster way to obtain the updated sales conditions when they need to do marketing analysis.

-2. Convenient and simple operations for updating product list

-    After a marketing decision related to adjustments of product is made, marketing executives need to update the product list.
-When a product needs to be aborted, the challenge they would face is that they have to take tremendous time and effort to look for it from the large list of all kinds of products.
-After that, they still need to take extra time to make a back-up information for this removed product in case the company will re-import this product in the future.
-When a new product is going to be imported into the list, the process of checking for redundant items, filling in all the information of this new product, and linking it to all other related data (e.g. tags, promotions etc) is definitely a pain for them as well.
-Therefore, they would like to have a more convenient, efficient tool to help them accomplish these tasks.

-3. Launch promotions and apply them to list of products conveniently and error-freely

-    Apply promotions to a list of target products manually is repetitive and tedious.
-It is also very easy to miss out some products which are supposed to apply promotions, or to introduce some confusions if the marketing executives mistakenly apply multiple promotions to the same product.
-Marketing executives need a more systematic, efficient way to manage these promotions.

-Your proposal to solve the object

-1. Authorize the access to sales reports to all marketing executive roles.
-When marketing executives logs into the system with their own account, they have the sales report sections displayed by default.

-2. Design a function specifically for product management.
-Use elegant user interfaces and workflow to simplify the process of adding / removing products.
-Use input validations and auto-completion where applicable to reduce the chance for errors and increase the efficiency.

-3. Build promotion functionality which can apply to selected list of products.
-The items in a list can be selected by specifying models, brands, tags or other customized standards.
-A validation will be gone through to pick out any product in the list with multiple promotions applied.
-Users can also set the promotion name, valid period, discount amount etc.

-### [User C]

-Post/Position:
 Sales Representative